hellopablo/related-content/README.md

 ## Data Stores

 The data store is where the engine keeps its index data.
-You are free to sue any data store you like; all adapters must implement the `Interfaces\Store` interface.
+You are free to use any data store you like; all adapters must implement the `Interfaces\Store` interface.
 The package provides two stores by default:

 ### Ephemeral

 #### `Store\Ephemeral(array $config = [])`

 The Ephemeral store is an in-memory store.
-It's storage egine is an array and any data is not intended to be persisted beyond the life-span of the class instance (except, of course, if you manually serialize the object).
+It uses a class array and any data is not intended to be persisted beyond the life-span of the class instance (except, of course, if you manually serialize the object).

 It is primarily used for the test suite, but is available as a first-class citizen should you have a need.
-An example use case for this store might be for a long-runnig script which builds up a relationship model and caches the results, the actual data store does not need to be persisted.
+An example use case for this store might be for a long-running script which builds up a relationship model and caches the results, the actual data store does not need to be persisted.

 #### Configuration